 Managing Blood Sugar for Optimal Wound Healing

 Keeping your blood sugar in check is key to avoiding and treating diabetic wounds.
 High blood sugar can harm nerves, cut off blood flow, and weaken your immune system.
-These issues can slow down healing and raise the risk of diabetic ulcers19.
+These issues can slow down healing and raise the risk of diabetic ulcers.

 To help wounds heal better, it’s vital to watch your blood sugar closely and follow your diabetes care plan.
 This might mean taking your meds, eating right, and staying active.
-Keeping your HbA1c (a blood sugar average over 2-3 months) between 7.0% and 8.0% can greatly boost your chances of healing ulcers20.
+Keeping your HbA1c (a blood sugar average over 2-3 months) between 7.0% and 8.0% can greatly boost your chances of healing ulcers.

 - Check your blood sugar often and adjust your treatment as needed.